Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 \subsection{Uncertainty quantification}

 We next examine the uncertainty of the two MLIPs using ensemble learning and D-optimality approaches.
 The test dataset from Ref. \cite{song2024-NEP16} is used for the uncertainty quantification (UQ) analysis.
 The Spearman’s correlation ($\rho$) is used to measure the quality of UQ analysis.
 Fig. \ref{fig2-uq-error}(a-d) show that using ensemble discrepancies of UNEP-v1 and GRACE-FS-M models can give good estimation of errors for unknown atomic environments.
 GRACE-FS ensembles exhibit the higher correlation than UNEP-v1 ensembles, potentially because the UNEP-v1 utilize varying model sizes while GRACE-FS-M maintains consistency across models.
-Notably, for both UNEP-v1 and GRACE-FS-M ensembles, the correlation between force error and UQ is stronger when evaluated on a per-structure basis (Fig. \ref{fig2-uq-error}(b) and (d))) than on a per-atom basis (Fig. \ref{fig2-uq-error}(a) and (c))).
+Notably, for both UNEP-v1 and GRACE-FS-M ensembles, the correlation between force error and UQ is stronger when evaluated on a per-structure basis (Fig. \ref{fig2-uq-error}(b) and (d)) than on a per-atom basis (Fig. \ref{fig2-uq-error}(a) and (c)).

-In contrast, the D-optimality results shown in Fig. \ref{fig2-uq-error}(e, f) exhibit a poor correlation between force errors and $\gamma$ values at both the structural and atomic levels.
-In particular, the commonly used threshold of $\gamma = 1$ fails to reliably distinguish atoms or structures associated with low prediction errors, indicating that D-optimality is not a robust metric for quantifying uncertainty in previously unseen local atomic environments (LAEs), either in active-learning workflows or in single-shot prediction scenarios.

-This failure of D-optimality is consistent with our recent findings on the impact of data heterogeneity on uncertainty quantification \cite{Shuang2026-ACE-UQ}.
-In the present dataset, both structural and chemical diversity are substantial: the training set includes configurations associated with severe plastic deformation and free surfaces, and spans 16 elements together with their binary alloys.
-Under such conditions, D-optimality mainly characterizes the outer boundary of the sampled descriptor space.
-As a result, although the overall boundary of the training set may appear sufficiently broad, critical novel structures located within sparsely sampled or internally underrepresented regions can still be missed.
-These structurally important yet inadequately represented configurations are therefore not effectively identified by D-optimality.
+In contrast, the D-optimality results shown in Fig.~\ref{fig2-uq-error}(e, f) exhibit poor correlations between force errors and $\gamma$ values at both the structural and atomic levels.
+In particular, the commonly used threshold of $\gamma = 1$ fails to reliably distinguish atoms or structures with low prediction errors, indicating that D-optimality is less reliable for uncertainty quantification in the present heterogeneous 16-element benchmark.
+This behavior is consistent with our recent findings on the impact of data heterogeneity on uncertainty quantification~\cite{Shuang2026-ACE-UQ}.
+Because the training set spans diverse structural motifs, including severe plastic deformation and free surfaces, as well as 16 elements and their binary alloys, the global descriptor boundary can appear broad while some local regions remain sparsely sampled.
+Under such conditions, D-optimality primarily characterizes extrapolation relative to the outer boundary of the sampled descriptor space, but may miss local atomic environments that lie inside this boundary yet are insufficiently represented in the training set.